-Additionally, students can participate in two-to-three-week Maymester study abroad programs in various countries.
+Additionally, students can participate in two-to-threeweek Maymester study abroad programs.
 Information on study abroad options is available from the Office of Academic Programs.

 MBA Dual-Degree Programs

 The MBA requires 62 credit hours (4 semesters) of course work.
 When pursued as part of a dual degree, Owen will accept 12 credit hours from the partner school as electives, reducing the Owen residence requirement to 50 credit hours (3 semesters).